Geotechnical and Geoenvironmental Engineering

 Available in 2014

-* To understand professional issues related to the practice of geotechnical and geoenvironmental engineering.
+1. To introduce professional issues related to the practice of geotechnical and geoenvironmental engineering.

-* To be understand the conceptual, technical and practical aspects of conducting geotechnical and geoenvironmental site investigations for the purpose of developing a geotechnical model to facilitate engineering design.
+2 .
+To understand conceptual, technical and practical aspects of conducting geotechnical and geoenvironmental engineering investigations, for the purpose of developing a “geotechnical model”, which forms the basis of subsurface engineering design.

-* To understand the general principles and some practical solutions for the remediation of contaminated sites.
+3. To understand the general principles for the remediation of contaminated sites, and develop practical solutions.

 |Content||The following topics are covered in the course: |